 At Virtua, we’re focusing our efforts on actions and ideas that make a meaningful impact.
-From delivering food to underserved communities to recognizing that wellness is affected by socioeconomic factors – we’re working together to build a healthier South Jersey.
+From delivering food to under-resourced communities to recognizing that wellness is affected by socioeconomic factors – we’re working together to build a healthier South Jersey.
 As part of our commitment to be Here for Good, Virtua is substantially revitalizing two of our most treasured institutions: Virtua Our Lady of Lourdes Hospital in Camden and Virtua Memorial Hospital in Mount Holly.
 So much more than a fresh coat of paint, these projects represent a multi-year investment in our community.

 Together, we can build a healthier South Jersey.

 When Virtua and Lourdes became one, our goal was to create the most deeply rooted, comprehensive health system in South Jersey.
 Now, we’re propelling that promise into the future.
 Virtua Our Lady of Lourdes Hospital is setting course on a multi-year renovation with the sole intention of becoming the choice destination for trusted, specialized care in the community.

 One of the focal points of the Advancing Well into the future roadmap is to cement the position of Virtua Our Lady of Lourdes Hospital as a regional destination for high-acuity cardiovascular, neuroscience, and transplant services.
 July 2021 marked the two-year anniversary of Virtua’s acquisition of Lourdes Health System.